s-nakaoka/choreonoid-doc/en/simulation/crawler-simulation.rst

 First, it is necessary to define the crawler mechanism in the model to be used.
 This can be done as follows:

 * Model a crawler part as a single link.
-* Specify "crawler" as the joint type of this link.
+* Specify "pseudoContinuousTrack" as the joint type of this link.
 * Specify the rotation axis of the crawler to the joint axis parameter.

 As a sample of the model including a crawler, the "Crawler" model is available.
 This sample is defined in the file "crawler.wrl" under "model/misc/" in the share directory and has the appearance as follows: